markjnkim/es_mod/01-html/content/step-3-hero.md

 The browser will attempt to fix invalid markup before it renders it, but the results will be unpredictable.

-Great!
-Your `index.html` file should now look something like this.
+So your `index.html` file should now look something like this.

 ```html
 <section>